19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 USE OF SCHEDULED PREMISES

-### Licence for use of scheduled premises
+### Written permission for use of scheduled premises

-6\.—(1) No person shall occupy or use any scheduled premises specified in the First Schedule without a licence granted by the Director-General.
+6\.—(1) No person shall occupy or use any scheduled premises specified in the First Schedule without a written permission granted by the Director-General.

 [4/2002]

+[12/2011 wef 01/09/2011]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence.

-(3) Any application for a licence under this section shall be made to the Director-General giving details of —
+(3) Any application for a written permission under this section shall be made to the Director-General giving details of —

 (a) the trade, industry or process proposed to be carried in or on the premises;